VIGNESHWARANADM/VIGNESHWARANADM/README.md

 - 👋 Hi, I’m @VIGNESHWARANADM
-- 👀 I’m interested in PYTHON
+- 👀 I’m interested in PYTHON and JAVA
 - 🌱 I’m Graduted B.TECH AI AND DATA SCIENCE
 - 💞️ I’m looking for Python and JAVA Developer Jobs
 - 📫 How to reach me -vigneshwaranadm@gmail.com